Estimated reading time: 5 minutes

 And if you think I’m talking nonsense, just remember what happened on 9/11, how many people died or developed severe lung problems from inhaling smoke, fumes, and dust while escaping ground zero.
 Now, imagine how much better off they would have been with N95 face masks.
 Starting to get the picture?

 Hence, today’s article is about how to build the perfect get home bag.
 Don’t worry, assembling your get home bag is not difficult and can be done in a couple of hours.

 Starting with the bag itself, the idea is to have a minimalist approach.
 You should choose something lightweight yet sturdy, easy to carry while keeping your hands free, and that doesn’t attract attention.
 Ideally, a small backpack will do the trick, even a laptop bag.

 Now, let’s see about what’s in the bag.

-3. Poncho – A military-version of the classic rain poncho is a must have item.
+A military-version of the classic rain poncho is a must-have item.
 Getting wet in a crisis situation will make you feel miserable, and hypothermia can be deadly.
 If you’re wet in an outdoors survival scenario, you’ll be prone to hypothermia even if it’s not very cold outside.
-Also, a rain poncho with grommets in the corners has multiple uses, including the ability to form a shelter.

 Of course, there are plenty more things you could put in your get home bag, but the items in this list are essential.
 And remember, even the perfect get home bag will be absolutely useless if you don’t keep it handy.
 Try to keep it near you at all times.